Large building blower door testing

 For attached multifamily buildings up to three stories, Section R402.4.1.2 requires individual unit compartmentalization testing at 50 Pa with a maximum of 0.3 CFM50/ft² of unit enclosure area.
 Sampling is not permitted.
 Every unit must pass independently.

-• Whole-building testing per ASTM E779 / ASTM E1827
+• Whole-building testing per ASTM E3158

 • Unit compartmentalization per 2021 IECC § R402.4.1.2